Art with a Heart’s mission is to enhance the lives of people in need through visual art.

 If you are interested in Art with a Heart programs, contact us at email@example.com.

 Art with a Heart has many meaningful and accessible volunteer opportunities for individuals of all ages.

 With over 200 public art installations completed, Art with a Heart would love to design, coordinate, and facilitate the creation and installation of your next mosaic or painted mural.

 Art with a Heart’s social enterprise retail store displays and sells the work of students and volunteers.
 Sale proceeds are shared between the organization and artist or community partner.
-Over the six years that HeARTwares has been open it has paid over $30,000 in proceeds to its affiliates.
+Over the nine years that HeARTwares has been open it has paid over $50,000 in proceeds to its community partners.

 Bringing together youth of diverse backgrounds, this new and innovative initiative works to develop leadership skills and facilitate dialogue across cultural barriers.

 Take a moment to watch these short videos about Art with a Heart’s inspiring work with Baltimore’s vulnerable children, youth, and adults.